nomemory/andreinc-site/_posts/2021-02-01-xml-to-json-using-mapneat.md

 }
 ```

-This is the actual JSON source, that we morph into our desired format.
+This is the actual JSON source that we morph into our desired format.

 Now, looking at the following operations: